Max Kade Graduate Scholarship in German Studies

 Note: If selected as a scholarship recipient, the applicants must complete an insurance waiver by contacting the scholarship manager upon award acceptance.

-An application must be submitted to the Max Kade German-American Program in order to be considered for the fellowship.
+An application must be submitted to the Max Kade German-American Program in order to be considered for the Scholarship.

 - A copy of all undergraduate and graduate academic transcripts.
 (IU transcripts from Onestart are acceptable);